NathanYoon/ReactCalculator/README.md

 # ReactCalculator
-A calculator built with React using this tutorial, have made some formatting and css changes. https://www.sitepoint.com/react-tutorial-build-calculator-app/
+A calculator built with React using this tutorial, have made some formatting and css changes. <br />
+https://www.sitepoint.com/react-tutorial-build-calculator-app/

 # Installation